stanislav-az/news-rest-rs/README.md

 # news-rest-rs

 A simple blog server in rust using axum and diesel.
+Run server with `cargo run`.
+It will start at `http://localhost:3000`.

 ## Environment configuration